Welcome to Nursery!

 The school controls its own nursery admissions, ensures quality provision and gives flexibility in staffing.
 Children in our nursery are provided with the same level of good quality education as the rest of the school with a qualified teacher in the Early Years Team.

 In Nursery, the class teacher is Miss Whitworth.
 Our Early Years Team Lead is Miss Ray.
-Miss Ray is the Reception class teacher with assistance from Mrs. Lewins and Mrs Hedley.
+Miss Ray is the Reception class teacher with assistance from Mrs Lewins and Miss Walker.

 Please contact the school to arrange a meeting with the Headteacher, Mrs Maughan, to discuss further details and arrange a visit or complete the application form below and return it to the school office.